AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 note: the `Styles` mentioned above is referring to the two drop down menu below the generate button

 ### if the Prompts is too long, it will be short
-this is due to Computer has a maximum file length
+this is due to your computer having a maximum file length

 # Add / Remove number to filename when saving
 you can remove the prefix number